Close

 Is There a Common Ground-Denominator Time?

-Formulation of the Topic for Analysis We’ve seen that a temporal interval is what we’re speaking about in Buddhism when we speak about time, an interval between the occurrence of a cause and the occurrence of an effect.
-And what is most common that everybody accepts is that...
+Formulation of the Topic for Analysis In Buddhism, a temporal interval is what we’re speaking about when we talk about time; it’s an interval between the occurrence of a cause and the occurrence of an effect.
+What is most common in Buddhism (and what all Buddhist tenet...

 Part